awsdocs/aws-control-tower-guide/doc_source/resources-not-removed.md

 **AWS Organizations**

-For customers without existing AWS Organizations organizations, AWS Control Tower sets up an organization with two organizational units \(OUs\), named **Core** and **Custom**\.
+For customers without existing AWS Organizations organizations, AWS Control Tower sets up an organization with two organizational units \(OUs\), named **Security** and **Sandbox**\.
 When you decommission your landing zone, the hierarchy of the organization is preserved, as follows:
 + Organizational Units \(OUs\) you created from the AWS Control Tower console are not removed\.
-+ The core and custom OUs are not removed\.
++ The Security and Sandbox OUs are not removed\.
 + The organization is not deleted from AWS Organizations\.
-+ No accounts in AWS Organizations \(core, provisioned, or management\) are moved or removed\.
++ No accounts in AWS Organizations \(shared, provisioned, or management\) are moved or removed\.

 **AWS Single Sign\-On \(SSO\)**